Volunteering at the American Library in Paris

 Work assignments are available during most operational hours, including weekdays, evenings, and weekends.
 Please see below for examples of the kind of volunteer opportunities generally available.
 We ask for a commitment of at least 4 months.
 Volunteers are strongly encouraged to join the Library as a member.
 If you are interested in volunteering, please fill out the forms below (for adults and for youth).

 Volunteer Coordinator: Danielle Typinski is the Library’s Volunteer Coordinator and main liaison with our 50+ volunteers, handling communications, interview, and training schedules.
+She works closely with the Library’s Strategic Partnerships Manager and other staff members in matching volunteers with the needs of the Library.
 As a Master Gardner and Naturalist, Danielle’s background includes extensive experience in environment management, international development, and grants management.
 She has also volunteered for many years at the Arlington County Library.
+For more information about Danielle, read her interview on the Library Blog.

 How to volunteer